Honduran Lenca: Vowels

 The basic syllable structure is CVC.
 It is hypothesized that earlier forms of the language had a CV structure, but shifted towards CVC through final vowel deletion.
 Stress is poorly documented, but is thought to have been syllable final.

 Morphology

-Finite verbs are optionally suffixed for tense, and obligatorily for subject.
-Pronominal objects are expressed by proclitics.
-Nonfinite forms, such as gerunds and participles, are formed through suffixes.
-There are two verbs that more or less correspond to Spanish ser and estar.
+The following overview is based on King (2017).

+Verbs

+Finite verbs are obligatorily suffixed for subject.

+Below lies the conjugation of the verb molik: